 The stakeholders in General Motors are varied because of the global reach of the automotive business.
 Nonetheless, the company’s corporate social responsibility strategy is applied throughout the organization, based on common interests identifiable among these stakeholders.
 For example, the CSR approach involves sustainability programs that address relevant concerns of customers and communities regarding the environmental impact of General Motors’ operations.
 The resulting unified corporate social responsibility strategy facilitates GM’s corporate citizenship through suitable programs that benefit stakeholders and the business alike.
 The company believes that its corporate responsibility initiatives are satisfactory, although improvements are needed.

 In implementing a holistic approach to grow its automotive business, General Motors has a corporate social responsibility strategy that considers the needs of all the major stakeholders.
-Based on its CSR policy, GM must contribute to a “better future” for the business and its stakeholder groups.
+Based on its CSR and ESG policy, GM must contribute to a “better future” for the business and its stakeholder groups.
 The pertinent corporate responsibility programs are designed to maximize benefit.
 For example, in implementing sustainability programs, General Motors benefits communities and customers, while also contributing to improvements in GM’s brand image, product competitiveness, and potential revenues.
 Thus, corporate citizenship is achieved through broad-impact CSR initiatives.
 Such stakeholders are prioritized as follows, based on General Motors’ corporate social responsibility strategy:

 - Employees (highest-priority stakeholders)